-A Practical Guide to Quarkus for Beginners: 7 Key Solutions for a Successful Start
+Practical Quarkus Guide for Beginners: 7 Key Solutions to Start Successfully

-In this blog, we will explore and accompany you on how to approach Quarkus for the first time, a development framework/Framework that has become the favorite choice of developers and companies looking for efficient and high-performance Java solutions.
+In this blog, we will explore and I will guide you on how to approach Quarkus for the first time, a development framework that has become the preferred choice of developers and companies seeking efficient and high-performance Java solutions.

-I want to share with you key solutions for the needs that you will surely encounter when you want to get started in this technology.
-We'll review how to build a quick application, integrate a database into it, use a great tool for manipulating dependencies, error handling, and more.
+I want to share key solutions for the needs you will surely encounter when starting with this technology.
+We will review how to quickly launch an application, integrate a database, use a great tool to manage dependencies, error handling, among other things.

-I'm Pablo, Software Engineer at Kranio, and I invite you to join me in this challenge! 👋
+I’m Pablo, Software Engineer at Kranio, and I invite you to join me on this challenge! 👋

-Before starting with the most valuable tricks, we must start by understanding and using the Quarkus platform to build our first application.
+Before starting with the most valuable tips, we must begin by understanding and using the Quarkus platform to launch our first application.

 Go to this link: https://quarkus.io/